The following is a glossary of terms often encountered by students. This list is not intended to be exhaustive.

 Unclassified Student: see Open Studies.

 Unit: A value, or weighting, assigned to a course counting towards a degree or diploma.
 The term "credit" is also used.
 In 2007 the University of Calgary implemented a new computer system where the "unit" became the primary measurement of course weighting.
-Previously, courses were known as Full, Half, Quarter and Eighth Courses, Generally, these were converted as full-course = 6 units, a half-course = 3 units, a quarter-course = 1.5 units and an eighth-course = 0.75 units.
+Previously, courses were known as Full, Half, Quarter and Eighth Courses.
+Generally, these were converted as a full course = 6 units, a half course = 3 units, a quarter course = 1.5 units and an eighth course = 0.75 units.
 There are remnants of this system throughout the Calendar.
-Most degree programs require 120 units (20 full courses or FCE)
+Most degree programs require 120 units (20 full courses or FCE).

 University: The University of Calgary is a co-educational, non-denominational government supported institution possessing the right of conferring degrees, other than degrees in Divinity, within the Province of Alberta.
 It is a member of the Association of Commonwealth Universities and of the Association of Universities and Colleges of Canada.